Voice Observability: The Missing Discipline in Conversational AI

 Modern engineering teams maintain comprehensive observability across their entire stack.
 Every API call generates logs, every database query produces traces, every server metric streams to dashboards with millisecond precision.
 Teams can replay exact conditions from production incidents and precisely trace individual requests.

-On the other hand, engineering teams building voice agents operate with almost no comparable visibility.
-Teams may be able to trace failed database queries through complete execution plans but struggle to explain interruption patterns in customer conversations.
-Or teams may be able to monitor latency but struggle to detect whether this is from ASR drift, LLM orchestration, or external integrations.
+Voice agent teams don't have this.
+They may be able to trace failed database queries through complete execution plans but struggle to explain interruption patterns in customer conversations.
+They may be able to monitor latency but struggle to detect whether this is from ASR drift, LLM orchestration, or external integrations.
 This is a paradox: the same organizations that have world-class observability across apps, infra, and data operate with almost none when it comes to voice.

 The challenges of monitoring conversational systems, such as measuring latency, prompt compliance and broken integrations are extremely different from those in traditional applications.
 Standard observability platforms weren’t built to capture and measure these analytics.
 Voice observability must evolve into its own practice, with its own methods, standardized metrics, and frameworks.